hirenkeraliya/lara-captcha/README.md

 You can modify the following configuration options:

+- `enabled`: The validation can be enabled or disabled.
+- `input_name`: The name of the input field in your form.
-- `error.message`: The error message to display when a bot submission is detected
+- `error.message`: The error message to display when a bot submission is detected.
-- `error.status_code`: The error status code to display when a bot submission is detected
+- `error.status_code`: The error status code to display when a bot submission is detected.
-- `input_name`: The name of the input field in your form

-## Conclusion
-Lara-Captcha is a reliable and easy-to-use package for preventing bot submissions and enhancing the security of public forms in Laravel.
-With its simple integration and multiple customization options, it's a great choice for developers looking to improve the safety of their forms.
 ## Authors

 * [**Hiren Keraliya**](https://github.com/hirenkeraliya) - *Initial work*